waylonggggg/tp/docs/DeveloperGuide.md

        Expected: Error message is shown as insufficient parameters are provided.
 The student is not added to the list.
     4. Test case: `create_s n/John Doe p/98765432 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`
        Expected: Error message is shown as the student already exists in the list.
 The student is not added to the list.
-    5. Other incorrect create student commands to try: `create_s n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    5. Other incorrect create student commands to try: `create_s n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used).
        Expected: Error message is shown as parameters with invalid formats were provided.
 The student is not added to the list.

 ### Deleting a student